BuzzRage/TABL/README.md

 ## TO DO

 * Features:
-    * Generate a random chord progression that loops
+    * Make a loop on selected chord progression
     * Let the user choose the time step
     * Add a button to see all triads
     * Add a button to see all sevenths
+    * Make the replay button replay the la thing played (note only the current scale, but also last chord progression)

 * GUI:
     * Improve scale display by putting a tabulation for each semitone not valid in a scale